HOW IT WORKS

 How do I access courses?

-Once you have paid for your course, you'll be sent a course workbook in PDF format over email by your trainer.
+In Person courses - Once you have paid for your course, you'll be sent a course workbook in PDF format over email by your trainer.
+Please print this or put on a tablet and bring this with you when you attend one of our courses

 That's it, your all set up.